OSInside/kiwi/doc/source/image_description/elements.rst

   partition should be used or not (the default depends on the current layout).
 This will override {kiwi}'s default layout.

+bootpartsize="nonNegativeInteger":
+  For images with a separate boot partition this attribute specifies the size in MB.
+If not set the boot partition size is set to 200 MB

+efipartsize="nonNegativeInteger":
+  For images with an EFI fat partition this attribute specifies the size in MB.
+If not set the EFI partition size is set to 20 MB

+efiparttable="msdos|gpt":
+  For images with an EFI firmware specifies the partition table type to use.
+If not set defaults to the GPT partition table type

 btrfs_quota_groups="true|false":
   Boolean parameter to activate filesystem quotas if the filesystem is `btrfs`.
 By default quotas are inactive.